koty10/trippidy-server-test/README.md

 ## Integration Tests Run Instructions
 - Go to the integration_tests folder
 - Copy integration_tests\src\main\resources\trippidy.properties.template to integration_tests\src\main\resources\trippidy.properties and fill in values.
 I can send them by email as I do not want them to be present in a public repository.
 - Change the RestAssured.baseURI domain in dev.koten.trippidy.TrippiddyTest to the one where your server is running or just test my server instance.
+- Run `mvn test`

 ## Performance Tests Run Instructions
 - Go to the performance_tests folder